-Fig. 11 illustration of the denoising effect, the curves for one type of video are not averaged.

 5. Conclusions and Future Work

 In this paper, we introduced a microscopy video compression method.
 Our method is based on finding the analysis-critical information in a microscopy video and compressing the analysis-critical information with high quality.
 At the same time our method compress the remaining part of the video in relative low quality to yield a better compression ratio. [xxx rewrite]